mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 `PostgreSQL` - The database itself.

-`repmgrd` - Communicates with other repmgrd services in the cluster and handles failover when issues with the master server occurs.
+`Patroni` - Communicates with other patroni services in the cluster and handles failover when issues with the leader server occurs.
 The failover procedure consists of:

-- Selecting a new master for the cluster.
+- Selecting a new leader for the cluster.
-- Promoting the new node to master.
+- Promoting the new node to leader.
-- Instructing remaining servers to follow the new master node.
+- Instructing remaining servers to follow the new leader node.
-- The old master node is automatically evicted from the cluster and should be rejoined manually once recovered.

-`Consul` agent - Monitors the status of each node in the database cluster and tracks its health in a service definition on the Consul cluster.
+`Consul` agent - Stores the current Patroni state and monitors the status of each node in the database cluster and tracks its health in a service definition on the Consul cluster.

 ### Consul server node